docelic/amber-introduction/README.md

 # Building the App and Build Troubleshooting<a name="building_the_app_and_build_troubleshooting"></a>

-The application is always built, regardless of whether one is using the Crystal command 'run' (the default) or 'build'.
-It is just that in run mode, the resulting binary won't be saved to a file, but will be compiled, executed, and then discarded.

-To build the application and produce an executable file including optimizations and everything, you would run something like:
+To build the application and produce an executable file with optimizations, you would run something like:

 ```shell
 # For production, compiles app with optimizations and places it in bin/<app_name>.